Māngere East and Manukau Preferred Cycling Networks Māngere East and Manukau Preferred Cycling Networks

-As part of a region-wide programme for cycling, we’re developing safe cycling networks in the Māngere East and Manukau areas, along with supporting activities to encourage people to get on their bikes.
+As part of a region-wide programme for cycling, we’re developing safe cycling networks in the Māngere East and Manukau areas.
+We're also supporting activities to encourage people to get on their bikes.

 Project overview